wfx/teg-rw/README.md

 **teg-rs** is a complete rewrite of the classic [TEG game](https://github.com/wfx/teg) in Rust.

+"If I end up finishing this as a chaotic, stage-based system, it will replace TEG LS." :)

 The goal is to create a clean, modern, and modular system for turn-based strategy games with customizable rulesets and board definitions.

 ## Features